rmnn/schedule/README.md

 ## Current State

-This is POC of scheduler service presented as single application with in-memory database and provided schedule api with Open Api Spec presented below
+This is POC of scheduler service presented as single application with in-memory database and that provides schedule api.
+Open API spec presented below.

 ## Possible next steps